mythaxis/mythaxis.github.io/content/submissions.md

 **Content note:** We anticipate an adult readership in the sense of maturity, so reasonable depictions of violence, sexuality, philosophy, or bad language are acceptable.
 However, this is not a market for pornographic or offensively extreme content, categorisation of which is at the editor's discretion.
 For additional notes regarding what we **are** and **are not** looking for in submissions, see [here](./editorial-policy.html).

 **We welcome writers of any and all backgrounds** and invite submissions exploring diverse perspectives and experiences both cultural and personal, provided they do not seek to attack or demean those of others.

-**Queries can be addressed to the editor at the email listed below.**

 ### HOW TO SUBMIT